 Interpretations of the Honor Code

 In the spring of 1977, the Student Conduct Legislative Council authored and adopted the following guidelines to assist students and faculty in understanding their rights and obligations under the University's Honor Code.
-The most recent revisions to the original text were adopted in the Spring of 2022 by the Board on Judicial Affairs.
+The most recent revisions to the original text were adopted in the Spring of 2023 by the Board on Conduct Affairs.